 Harry Howell (1904-10)

 Like Weilman, Howell was a terrific pitcher victimized by his presence on a deadweight second division team.
 His ERAs in a tremendous five-year run with St. Louis between 1904-08 were 2.19, 1.98, 2.11, 1.93 and 1.89—and yet his record during this stretch was 77-90.
-Howell’s stingy efforts came courtesy of a heavily-used spitball learned from Jack Chesbro in his prior time at New York—a pitch so gunked up with spit that even if his infielders winced at that thought of fielding something so slobbered as if it had been handed to them by an over-salivated dog.
+Howell’s stingy efforts came courtesy of a heavily-used spitball learned from Jack Chesbro in his prior time at New York—a pitch so gunked up with spit that even his infielders winced at the thought of fielding something so slobbered, as if it had been handed to them by an over-salivated dog.
 (It also didn’t help their defense; of the 549 runs Howell allowed as a Brown, a third of them were unearned.)
 In 1909, Howell tore his shoulder early and never recovered, pitching his final game a year later.

 Howell was no stranger to controversy; he was a handsome ladies’ man, which was fine except that he was already married (and then divorced, in 1907); and on the final day of the 1910 season, a retired Howell—now a coach for the Browns—infamously attempted to bribe a scorer to credit as many hits as possible for Cleveland’s Nap Lajoie, who was neck-and-neck with the hated Ty Cobb in a widely followed batting race.
 He was banished from baseball for his actions.